JoseVColino/JoseVColino/README.md

 - 👋 Hi, I’m @JoseVColino
 - 👀 I’m interested in GameDev, Data Analysis, Computational Physics and AI
-- 🌱 I’m currently learning 📀C language and Python🐍
+- 🌱 I’m currently learning 📀Java and Python🐍
 - 💞️ I’m looking to collaborate on any project of my interest
 - 📫 How to reach me josevictorcolino@gmail.com